 Take time regularly to be in solitude, to come back to wholeness and reintegrate.

-Every moment she feels less capable of moving forward in life to the extent that she can’t see the doors that are opening or the opportunities arising.
+Every moment she feels less capable of moving forward in life to the extent that she can’t see the doors opening or the opportunities arising.
 Her inner fire is consuming her.
-Her body is in the now but her mind is far away.
+Her body is in the now, but her mind is far away.
 She dreams of a new life, a new holiday, a day when she will be free to do something for herself.
-She feels that she is going to die if something new does not happen soon…she feels nostalgic, longing, trapped.
+She feels that she is going to die if something new does not happen soon…she feels nostalgic, longing, and trapped.

-To retreat can be for a moment, for a day or for a week, or more.
+To retreat can be for a moment, for a day or a week, or more.
 It can be different things for you or me, and at different moments: to go for a walk, to practice meditation, read a quote you once liked, just to go outside in nature and stay in silence or listen or dance to a song that touches you.
 Or it can be to unroll your mat and practice.
 It can be going on a yoga retreat.

-To retreat is to take divine time, a short break, and listen to our needs: to love and respect, to come back home to ourselves: to become whole again.
-This retreating does not always mean money, it means time-space and the determination to say ‘NOW I AM GOING’ and having the courage to do so.
+To retreat is to take divine time, a short break, and listen to our needs: to love and respect, to come back home to ourselves: and to become whole again.
+This retreating does not always mean money; it means time-space and the determination to say ‘NOW I AM GOING’ and having the courage to do so.

 “Let yourself be silently drawn by the strange pull of what you really love.
 It will not lead you astray.” _ Rumi

 A Yoga Retreat is a time for regeneration that results from silence and stillness.
 We all need to listen and know when it is the time for us to retreat and to honor ourselves by just going.
-Plan your Solo yoga holidays any time of the year and take a short break to regenerate renew!
+Plan your Solo yoga holidays any time of the year and take a short break to regenerate and renew!